joaomlourenco/novathesis/README.md

 ## News

-*2015-09-01 — Fixed typo*
-+ Typo in word "dissertation" corrected in `strings-en.clo`. (thanks to David Lopes and Rodrigo Carvalho)

-*2015-09-01 — Fixed hyperlinks in citations*
-+ Hyperlinks in citations were not working; now they are
+*2015-09-07 — Version 3.0.10 — Multiple bug fixes*
 + `hyperref` option for `bibtex` exposed in `template.tex`.
++ Hyperlinks in citations were not working; now they are.
++ Fixed a bug that allowed chapters to start in even numbered pages.
++ Typo in word "dissertation" corrected in `strings-en.clo` (thanks to David Lopes and Rodrigo Carvalho).

 *2015-08-27 — Version 3.0.9 — Covers are all right*
 + Fixed a bug with the background images for the covers in the document classes “mscplan”, “phdplan” and “phdprop”.